MarkLai0317/Distributed_System/README.md

   ```console
   node ./backend/chat_service/test/insert_data_for_test.js
   ```
-  and you should have a collection in "dis_sys" which name is "chat"
+  and you should have a collection in "dis_sys" whose name is "chat"

 ## install PM2 globally
   <br/>